Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: The Proposed Self-Adaptive Probabilistic Skyline Analytics Framework

-The SA-PSKY framework introduces an autonomous mechanism to navigate the high-dimensional optimization space of distributed filtering.
-By modeling the coordination between heterogeneous edge nodes and the cloud broker as a Markov Decision Process (MDP), the system achieves a robust balance between local computational load and global communication latency.
+The proposed SA-PSKY framework introduces an autonomous mechanism to navigate the multi-dimensional optimization space of distributed data filtering.
+By modeling the orchestration between heterogeneous edge nodes and the cloud broker as a MDP, the system achieves an adaptive balance between local computational expenditure and global network latency, effectively neutralizing the performance bottlenecks inherent in distributed query processing.

+A critical architectural design choice in SA-PSKY is the deployment of a centralized DRL agent at the cloud broker.
+This agent synthesizes the global system state $s_t$ to derive an optimal joint action vector $\boldsymbol{\alpha}_t$, providing a unified control policy for all edge nodes.
+The communication overhead associated with policy synchronization is negligible, as control parameters are seamlessly encapsulated within existing protocol control packets.
+Furthermore, unlike traditional optimization paradigms such as dynamic programming or model predictive control, which necessitate precise environmental transition matrices, the proposed approach is strictly model free.
+This characteristic is essential, as the extreme spatio-temporal heterogeneity, non-IID data characteristics, and stochastic shifts in IoE streams render the explicit modeling of the global state transition dynamics computationally intractable.